Policies and Procedures

 *A risk assessment of the playrooms will be made each morning; any issues will be recorded and resolved immediately.

-*All equipment and furniture will be checked on a monthly basis, any equipment, which is faulty/broken or damaged, will be reported to the managers and removed/discarded.
+*All equipment and furniture will be checked monthly, any equipment, which is faulty/broken or damaged, will be reported to the managers and removed/discarded.

 *Within the monthly check an audit will be made of resources, this information is passed to the managers.